• Skip to content

 Who Should Enroll?

-The UW Flexible Option has helped many IT professionals—like you—achieve their goal of earning a degree.
+The UW Flexible Option has helped many IT professionals—like you—achieve their goal of earning a bachelor’s degree.
 The innovative features of our competency-based approach honor your existing experience while giving you the tools you need to master the content that’s new to you.

 The unique features of the UW Flexible Option mean this style of learning may not be the best for everyone.
 Generally, our most successful students are those who are: